cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 # Connect to Cloudflare Gateway with Magic WAN

-You can route traffic through Magic WAN and Cloudflare Gateway, our comprehensive secure web gateway, to secure Internet browsing and SaaS application access from internal users and devices.
+You can route traffic through Magic WAN and [Cloudflare Gateway](/cloudflare-one/policies/filtering/) to secure Internet browsing and SaaS application access from internal users and devices.

 In this tutorial, you will learn how to configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, which connects to Cloudflare Gateway, from enterprise site routers.